Hesar, Torqabeh and Shandiz

-Hesar (حصار) (Note: Also romanized as Ḩeşār) is a village in, and the capital of, Torqabeh Rural District of Torqabeh District, Torqabeh and Shandiz County, (Note: Formerly Binalud County) Razavi Khorasan province, Iran.
+Hesar (حصار) (Note: Also romanized as Ḩeşār) is a village in, and the capital of, Torqabeh Rural District in Torqabeh District of Torqabeh and Shandiz County, (Note: Formerly Binalud County) Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,944 in 542 households, when it was in Mashhad County.
 The following census in 2011 counted 1,764 people in 569 households, by which time the district had been separated from the county in the establishment of Binalud County.
-(Note: Renamed Torqabeh and Shandiz County) The 2016 census measured the population of the village as 1,718 people in 755 households.
-It was the most populous village in its rural district.
+(Note: Renamed Torqabeh and Shandiz County) The 2016 census measured the population of the village as 1,718 people in 755 households, the most populous in its rural district.